A Comprehensive Biographical Analysis

 John "Jackie" Dunn, served in the Bedford County Militia, and migrated to Garrard County, Kentucky.
 His father was John "Jack" Dunn, who had migrated to Kentucky, in 1775, and was captured by the Shawnee.

-Related Documents: Due to the nature of documenting my research, which was fluid, and changing, the following related documents have some inaccuracies, and inconsistencies, which I've since corrected.
+Supporting Documents: Due to the dynamic nature of documenting my research, the following research papers have some inaccuracies, and inconsistencies, which I've since corrected.
+View all of my research, in the following three documents.

-Secondly, John Ross Dunn and Mary Read did not have a son named John, yet someone has created a fake profile showing him to have been born in 1740, long before John Ross Dunn had even met Mary Read.
+Secondly, John Ross Dunn and Mary Read did not have a son named John, yet someone has created a fake profile showing him to have been born in 1740, long before John Ross Dunn had even met Mary Read, so I identified him as John Benefield Dunn, and attached him to John Dunn II.
 The birth dates of Mary Read's children have also been skewed, to try to fit them into a timeframe which would contradict John's historical record of being in Virginia and Maryland.
 Then, someone has moved John Dunn and Mary Read's daughter, Susannah, to John "Jack" Dunn and Sarah Cross.
 Clearly someone has either done no research whatsoever, or is deliberately being malicious.

 Virginia Calorum: The Colony during the Days of Charles the First and Second,